XiaofengdiZhu/GigavoltDoc/src/en/before_start.md

 * `Gigavolt mod`only provides a wider bit width of vanilla elements, and their shifts, and few useful new base elements with restraint.
 For those who only want a wider bit of width, you can use this mod independently.
   If other mod want to use the wider bit width of Gigavolt, you can add this mod as a dependency, without`Gigavolt.Expand mod`.
 * `Gigavolt.Expand mod`, on the other hand, adheres to the spirit of the vanilla game's electrics while introducing a plethora of new elements to further expand gameplay possibilities.
 Most of these elements require a deep understanding of binary representation.
 This document includes information about this mod.
-  `Gigavolt mod` is required as a dependency, and `Gigavolt.Expand mod` cannot be used independently.
+  `Gigavolt mod`is required as a dependency, and`Gigavolt.Expand mod`cannot be used independently.

-Besides `Gigavolt.Expand mod`, there are several mods that depend on `Gigavolt mod`, you can check them out at [Dependents](about#Dependents)

 ## Supported API Versions